prometheus/statsd_exporter/README.md

 The `statsd_exporter` can be configured to translate specific dot-separated StatsD metrics into labeled Prometheus metrics via a simple mapping language.
-The config file is watched for changes and automatically reloaded.
+The config file is reloaded on SIGHUP.

 A mapping definition starts with a line matching the StatsD metric in question, with `*`s acting as wildcards for each dot-separated metric component.
 The